AbdelErrahmane/ScientificAfrican/README.md

 - Python 3.8 or higher
 - Jupyter Notebook
 - Required Python libraries (specified in `requirements.txt`)
-## Performance Metrics
-The folders `NF-BoT-IoT-v2_Results_Performances_Models` and `NF-ToN-IoT-v2_Results_Performances_Models` contain JSON files with the performance measurements of the machine learning models.
-These files include metrics evaluation criteria.
-## Model Deployment
-The zip files `NF-BoT-IoT-v2_TinyML_Models_Arduino_C.zip` and `NF-ToN-IoT-v2_TinyML_Models_Arduino_C.zip` contain the code for all generated models to deploy on Arduino.
-You can perform further experimentation, such as measuring energy consumption, to enhance the evaluation of the models.

 ## Citation
 If you use this work, please cite the paper as follows: